 Essentially, ASCAP is an overseer of licenses and music royalty rates, ensuring that its members are compensated accordingly.
 While that's great for the artists and the rights holders, it's painful for companies like Pandora that rely heavily on content, especially when Pandora has to cut a check each time the music plays.

 Meanwhile, terrestrial radio stations have something that is akin to a union called the Radio Music Licensing Committee (RMLC).
-This body is large enough where it has negotiated with ASCAP to reduce royalty rates for the likes of CBS
+This body is large enough where it has negotiated with ASCAP to reduce royalty rates for the likes of CBS and Clear Channel Communications.

 Clearly, this proves there is some truth to the notion of "strength in numbers."
 But it also validates previous claims made by Sirius XM and Pandora that there are, in fact, discriminative practices in this industry regarding royalties and licenses.
 They've complained about being forced to overpay.